PaigeEmanuelle/hcinnovate/code/README.md

 This project is hosted on GitHub pages.
-To open our app, simply go to the environment tab on the code section of the repository and then click view deployment.
+To open our application, simply go to the environment tab on the code section of the repository and then click view deployment.

 Or you can simply follow this link: https://paigeemanuelle.github.io/hcinnovate/code/

-There is only one page to our application(other than help wikis)
+There is only one page to our application (other than help wikis)

 This app works by simulating code syntax with blocks that fit together like puzzle pieces.
-Blocks are organized by functionality in the block menu, and are named after common coding statements like loops and if statements
+Blocks are organized by functionality in the block menu, and are named after common coding statements like loops and if statements.

 To start working on a project, you can immediately begin adding blocks to the workspace by looking through the block menu When you find a block you would like to add to you project, drag and drop it into the workspace